RubenPera/SecureWebApp/README.md

 `git fetch`<br />
 `rm .gitignore conf/SecureWebApp.conf src/SecureWebApp.c`<br />
 `git checkout -t origin/master`<br />
+`kodev build`

+Because mysql is now used in the application the mysql libraries must be linked in the project.<br>
+First make sure mysql and the developer environment is instlaled:<br>
+`apt-get install mysql-client libmysqlclient-dev`

+Now add the mysql link to conf/build.conf.
+Run the following command<br>
+`mysql_config --cflags --libs`<br>
+And place this output in the build.conf file, it must be preceeded by `ldflags=` be on a newline and in thet shared configurations.<br>
+Example:<br>
+`ldflags= -I/usr/include/mysql -L/usr/lib/x86_64-linux-gnu -lmysqlclient -lpthread -lz -lm -lrt -ldl`

 Then use `kodev run ` to start the application.